 Wellshire’s Caring Ministries

-The Wellshire Care Center provides a vital point of contact for many of the members of Wellshire.
+The Wellshire Care Center (aka Concern Center) provides a vital point of contact for many of the members of Wellshire.
 From phone calls to cards, bulletins to worship CDs, the Wellshire Care Center is a central component to our caring ministries.

 The deacons at Wellshire provide a variety of caring ministries for the Wellshire faith community.
 We deliver flowers and communion to those who are homebound.
 Through the Deacon Friends ministry, the deacons find ways of supporting various families in the church.

-Flowers are requested to grace the Chancel in the Sanctuary each Sunday; special recognition is given to the person to whom they are dedicated in the Order of Worship.
+Flowers are requested to grace the Chancel in the Sanctuary each Sunday; special recognition is given to the person to whom they are dedicated in the announcement pages.
 After the service, the bouquet is divided and delivered by Deacons to cheer members who are homebound or in the hospital.

 Each bouquet is $75.00.
-Please contact Beth Hamstra, Hospitality Coordinator, to recognize the life or celebrate the accomplishments of a loved one with this Wellshire tradition!
+Please contact Beth Hamstra, Director of Congregational Life, to recognize the life or celebrate the accomplishments of a loved one with this Wellshire tradition!

 Stephen Ministers work with the pastoral staff to care, encourage, and provide emotional and spiritual support.
 Stephen Ministers are trained to journey with people who are going through difficult circumstances in their lives, and provide spiritual and emotional support.
 For more information, click here or email Stephen Ministry.